isomerpages/govtech-corp/media/technews/_posts/2020-11-10-post-5 Movies and TV Shows that can teach you about tech!.md

 emotion, feeling, and experience transition into true sentience?</p>
 <p>The latest third season takes place outside the park, where we see a society
 in which predictive analytics rules all aspects and determines a person’s lot in life.
-This mirrors the real-world debate of what are the&nbsp;
-<a href="https://www.cnbc.com/2019/11/14/apple-card-algo-affair-and-the-future-of-ai-in-your-everyday-life.html" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">pitfalls</a>&nbsp;and where to draw the line in our embrace of AI in decision-making.</p>
+This mirrors the real-world debate of what are the&nbsp; pitfalls&nbsp;and where to draw the line in our embrace of AI in decision-making.</p>
 <p>Of course, there’s also the visceral pleasure of watching Singapore depicted
-as a city of the future in season three, which was partly&nbsp;<a href="https://www.facebook.com/33697945612/videos/651904978979918/" class="editor-rtfLink" rel="noopener noreferrer nofollow" target="_blank">shot here</a>.
+as a city of the future in season three, which was partly&nbsp;shot here.
 Our sunny island even gets name-dropped when two characters have a drink at an opulent watering hole (Atlas Bar in Parkview Square).</p>
 <p>“Another simulation?
 Well, this one’s a bit over the top,” says one, while